 If you can illustrate the impacts of disasters to your technology solutions provider, they will be better able to craft solutions to address the risks accordingly.

 The Impact of a Disaster

 There are endless incidents that can occur.
-Some can completely debilitate your business, while others will have very minor impact.
+For example, whether you are a large or small business, disaster recovery services not done properly can completely debilitate your business, while others will have very minor impact.
 It’s important to assign an impact-value and a suitable response to the disasters you define.